Ignatios of Constantinople: Intervention of Pope Nicholas I and Pope Adrian II

 Pope Nicholas I questioned Photius I's legitimate status as patriarch.
 Papal legates retried Ignatius in a synod in 861, which said that Photius I was the legitimate patriarch, but Nicholas I rejected that synod and held his own synod which condemned Photius I and declared Ignatius the legitimate patriarch.
 He excommunicated Photius I and declared all his ordinations invalid.
-Emperor Michael III rejected Nicholas I's synod and accepted the one that had approved Ignatius' deposition.
+Emperor Michael III rejected Nicholas I's synod and accepted the one that had approved Ignatius's deposition.

 Photius I excommunicated Pope Nicholas I and all Latin Christians in a council in Constantinople in 867 for believing that the Holy Spirit proceeds from both the Father and the Son, as well as adding that belief (the Filioque) to the Nicene Creed in the West.
 Nicholas I died before hearing about the council, but his successor Pope Adrian II condemned it.
 The controversy over the Filioque played a key role in the eventual schism that would split the two Churches for over a thousand years.

 In 867, Emperor Michael III was murdered and replaced by Basil I, his co-emperor.
 Basil I exiled Photius I and restored Ignatius as patriarch.
 Basil I effectively undid the last nine years of church history, restoring the Ignatian bishops and nullifying everything Photius I did, securing his political position as emperor.
 Pope Adrian II held a council in 869 which condemned Photius I, rejecting and burning the council of 867.
 The pope's council said that Photius I's ordinations were invalid and if the bishops wanted to be part of the council, they had to sign a document condemning Photius I and affirming the supremacy of Rome.
 A council was convened at Constantinople in 869 for the eastern bishops to review Pope Adrian II's decision.
 The council met, condemned Photius I, and reinstated Ignatius, but many eastern bishops did not show up and the papal supremacy canons were rejected.

 Securing Bulgaria for the East

 The Christianisation of the Slavs created conflict between the Eastern and Western Churches as both vied for control of the new Bulgarian church.
 Ecclesiastical jurisdiction over Bulgaria meant political influence in the Khanate as well.
 Emperor Michael III attacked Bulgaria and caught Boris I, the Bulgar Knyaz, off guard.
 Boris I was forced to submit to the emperor and was baptised in 864, taking the Christian name of Micheal.
-At the Eighth Ecumenical Council council held in 869 in Constantinople, the Bulgarians deferred to Constantinople rather than Rome, thereby confirming that the Bulgarian church submitted to Constantinople, not Rome.
+At the Eighth Ecumenical Council held in 869 in Constantinople, the Bulgarians deferred to Constantinople rather than Rome, thereby confirming that the Bulgarian church submitted to Constantinople, not Rome.
 A papal letter to Ignatius threatened that he would not be reinstated if he interfered with Roman plans in Bulgaria, but he did not read the letter and chose an archbishop for Bulgaria.
 Rome still accepted the provisions of the council because it upheld the condemnation of Photius I.